stevejgordon/AspNetCoreDockerWorkshop/activities/06-BindingFromRouteParameters.md

-# Binding Data from the QueryString
+# Binding Data from the Route Parameters

 For this activity, please ensure you have completed [Activity 5](05-BindingFromQueryString.md) and have your solution open in Visual Studio 2017.